Tomb of Askia

 Relatively recent modifications to the site have included the expansion of the mosque buildings in the 1960s and mid-1970s, and the 1999 construction of a wall around the site.
 It has also been regularly replastered throughout its history, a process essential to the maintenance and repair of mud structures.
 Electricity was added in the early 2000s, allowing for ceiling fans, lights and a loudspeaker mounted on top.

 Askia is in regular use as a mosque and a publicly owned cultural centre for the city of Gao.
 The site and a buffer area around it are protected by both national and local laws.

 History

 Askia Mohammed was the first Askia emperor and expanded the Songhai Empire.
-As a devoted Muslim, he felt obligated to make his pilgrimage to Mecca, which he returned from in 1495.
+As a devoted Muslim, he felt obligated to make his pilgrimage to Mecca, which he returned from in 1497/8.
 He brought back with him the materials to make his tomb; all of the mud and wood came from Mecca.
-The caravan is said to have consisted of "thousands of camels."
+The caravan is said to have consisted of "thousands of camels".
 It was structured as a house, with several rooms and passageways and was sealed when Askia Mohammed died.

-Although Askia Mohammed is the only one that was buried in the tomb itself, several other Askia's are buried in the courtyard.
+Although Askia Mohammed is the only one that was buried in the tomb itself, several other Askias are buried in the courtyard.